 This is particularly noticeable in male Jack Russells.
 Neutering significantly lowers the hormones that cause aggression in dogs, so having your Jack Russell neutered can get rid of or reduce problems such as biting and protectiveness over food and toys.

 6. You Won't Have to Deal With the Annoying Heat Cycle

-6. The heat cycle is just annoying.
 For a female dog, when she is going through heat she will be showing her vulva to anyone and everyone who will take a look.
-If you're not careful you may end up with an unwanted litter of Pug Jack Russells on your hands!
-In many places it's illegal to take your dog into public places when she's on heat.
-A Jack Russell that can't go for a walk for three weeks while she'd in heat becomes one very hyperactive dog.
+If you're not careful, you may end up with an unwanted litter of Pug Jack Russells on your hands!
+In many places, it's illegal to take your dog into public places when she's in heat.
+A Jack Russell that can't go for a walk for three weeks while she's in heat becomes one very hyperactive dog.

 Not Comfortable With Surgical Neutering?

-There is another option these days is you don't want to have your dog irreversibly neutered.
+There is another option these days if you don't want to have your dog irreversibly neutered.
 Chemical castration is a temporary solution that doesn't alter the dog's physicality permanently.
 It can be reversed if needed.
 This is ideal if you have a dog that you may want to show at some point in the future, but be aware that there are risks involved with chemical castration.
-For more information, take a look at the links below.
+Please seek more information from a veterinarian if you want to consider this option.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.